Atkelar/nabunet/README.md

 # nabunet - Modem and Network Specifications
 My idea of a network backend for the "Nabu PC" - based on reverse engineering the old device and boot code...

+The big question first: **why?** or **why not join any of the other similar projects?** simple: fun!
+For me, most of the fun is the reverse engineering and coming-up-with-solutions phase.
+So joining some other project here wouldn't do it for me... it is as simple as that.
+I hope that my view/take provides something at least remotely unique and if public interest is low...
+I'll keep it to myself, but I'll not stop just because "somebody else already did something similar" :)

 ## Revisions

   - Initial version, 2023-04-23